 Transform your tasted flavors into sounds, empowering your lover to feel your engorged responsiveness, connecting your hearts, amplifying the crackling energy of love to flow more freely between your two bodies.
 This is the heart of the matter: to translate your mouth’s extreme sensitivity into the service of the magnification of love.
 Oral sex -- the lapping/ licking of love -- erases the illusory boundaries between selves.
 Orally amplified love lingers long after your tonguing has ceased and your sucking has stopped.

-This afterglow of love anyone can feel; so can a plant, believe it or not, and certainly your children and your friends can feel your open and vulnerable heart all day.
+Anyone can feel this afterglow of love; so can a plant, believe it or not, and certainly your children and your friends can feel your open and vulnerable heart all day.
 Your liberated love is a blessing in their lives.

 Amplified love offered as a gift to others is what your tongue can sexually uncover.
 And why not?
 Anything less would be a misuse of this human carnal form we all wear.
 Plants have their own blessing -- their own sun dance.
-Anything less would be a misuse of this carnally human form we all wear.
-Plants have their own blessing -- their sun dance.
 Offer your most sensitive human part as a gift of tender love amplified as a blessing to all.
 Stretch your limits and feel your natural radiance.

 Friday, July 15, 2011